ARTbio/startbio/docs/scRNAseq_basics/import.md

 We can observe several slots via the `str` command:

 -   `assays`: general slot that will include the different information of each study.
-They are composed of several things:
-    - the starting expression matrix (`@counts`), usually raw counts or raw UMI
-    - the one that will "undergo" all the modifications (filters, normalization, etc) (`@data`)
-    - dataframe that will be created when scaling the data (`@scale_data`)
-    - prefix used for each calculation that will use this assay (study) (`@key`)
-    - vector of gene names that will be determined to have a variable expression (`@var.features`)
-    - dataframe associated with genes with different metadata (`@meta.features`)
+It’s a list where each element is linked to a expression data type.
+For instance in the element `RNA` you retrieve all information link to you scRNAseq.
+But for example, if you have a more complicated study you can also have `ADT` or `peaks` if you perform a CITEseq, scATACseq or Multiome.
+Here we have a simple scRNAseq, so by default `assays` will be composed of only the element `RNA`.
+It’s class is `Assay5` you can have a great description in the documentation of the `SeuratObject` package.
+In you console `?Assay5` to read it.
 -   `meta.data` : gathers all the information about the cells.
 At the beginning Seurat will calculate the size of the library (nCount_RNA, or the total number of UMI) and the number of detected genes (nFeatures_RNA) for each cell.
 If a dataframe is given in the `meta.data` parameter of the `CreateSeuratObject` function, its columns will be added after those calculated by Seurat.
 -   `active.assay` : study used by default
 -   `active.ident` : default cell identity, here the name of the given project, also stored under the column `orig.ident` in the metadata

 !!! note
     Navigation in the different slots is done via `@` or `$`.
 Each main slot is